-In a recent article for Practice Life, Steve Manyak, DVM, wrote what many veterinary teams now understand about managing appointment reminders and other client communications in a busy practice.
-“To deliver on these time-consuming demands with the ever-increasing details,” Dr. Manyak recommends client communication technology to save staff time, improve efficiency, and generate practice revenue with minimal effort.
+In a recent article for Practice Life, Steve Manyak (DVM) spoke to what many veterinary teams now understand about pet owner communication platforms and managing appointment reminders and other veterinary client communications in a busy practice.

 Dog owner veterinarian talking

 Clients trust you as an animal healthcare professional.
 That’s why they became clients.
-To maintain professionalism, avoid any liberal use of abbreviations, acronyms, texting language, emojis and other conventions of contemporary informal writing.
+To maintain professionalism, avoid any liberal use of abbreviations, acronyms, texting language, emojis, and other conventions of contemporary informal writing.
 Yes, a smiley-face emoji can lighten the mood, but even so.
-Such informalities should be used sparingly.
+Such informalities should be used sparingly in veterinary client communications.

-Who are they?
+Who are your clients?
 Where do they live?
-Is your message for all clients or just some of them?
-Knowing such details helps clients feel that you know and value them as real people, which improves engagement and encourages better patient outcomes by motivating clients to act on your recommendations.
+Are your veterinary client communications for all clients or just some?
+Whatever kind of pet owner communication platform you use, knowing such details helps personalize messages, which lets clients know you value them as real people and thereby helps improve engagement and compliance by motivating clients to act on your recommendations.

 Sarcasm used in person, for example, can be humorous.
-Yet sarcasm can easily be taken the wrong way when used in an email or social post because there’s no wink-wink feature to let readers know you’re kidding.
-To stay safe, avoid sarcasm and frame your thoughts in a clear, straightforward way.
+Yet sarcasm can easily be taken the wrong way in veterinary client communications because there’s no wink-wink feature to let readers know you’re kidding.
+To stay safe, avoid things like sarcasm and frame your thoughts in a clear, straightforward way.
+Clear tone is a key recommendation in every veterinary client communication guide.

-At its core, personalized communication ultimately serves the health of animals everywhere.
-According to Veterinary Practice News, regular personalized client communication increases after-care compliance, enhances client satisfaction and most importantly promotes better pet health outcomes.
-And all of this combines to promote good business health, engaged pet owners and growth for your practice:
+At its core, personalized veterinary client communications ultimately serve the health of pets everywhere.
+According to Veterinary Practice News, regular personalized veterinary client communication helps increase after-care compliance, enhances client satisfaction and most importantly promotes better pet health outcomes.
+All of this combines to promote growth for your practice:

 • In separate research by Evergage, 10% of businesses surveyed reported improved business results greater than 30% with personalized communication.